-Sicilians' love for sardines is great: finding them in Rome is rare, but if they happen to happen to you at gunpoint you can not fail to try the sardinian gratin in the sicilian oven.
-It is a tortino very similar to the ANCHOVIES IN PIE, with the addition of tomato in small pieces to make the dough wetter.
+Sicilian baked sardines: sicilians' love for sardinians is great.
+Sardines are one of the most used fish in Sicilian seafaring cuisine.
+But finding them in Rome and many other parts of Italy is rare: if they happen to you at gunpoint buy them .
+Sicilian-style gratin sardines are a kind of tortino very similar to the ANCHOVIES IN PIE, with the addition of tomato in small pieces to make the dough wetter.
 What differentiates the two recipes is the taste, because that of sardinians is much more intense and complex than that of anchovies.
 And I refer you to my article on SARDE, ANCHOVIES AND ANCHOVIES AND HOW TO USE THEM IN THE KITCHEN.

 Sardines must be open to book, without smooth and you can do it yourself (I clean all the fish from me, I love it so much) or have it done to your fishmonger.
 Obviously, find fresh sardines, put a dozen aside to prepare the extraordinary PASTA WITH SARDINES (even in VIDEO RECIPE) or the timeless FRIED SARDINES, fleshy and tasty. or the SARDE A BECCAFICO, queens of palermo cuisine.

 Sicilian baked sardines are seasoned with grated bread topped with garlic, oil, parsley, chopped capers and grated pecorino cheese.
 If you have bought already cleaned sardines to prepare the tortino you will take a moment.
 Cooking takes 15 minutes.
 My suggestion is to prepare it in advance of a few hours, so that tastes harmonize to the best.
 And you will feel the taste of the Sicilian sea.
 Have a good day.

 1 kilogram of sardines to clean or 700 grams already cleaned

 70 grams of grated Sardinian pecorino Cheese